 The following events have now taken place - further details about the Impact Initiative's plans to share the insights arising will be announced soon - please keep an eye on the website for more information:

-- 28 May 14:00-15:30 BST 'Engaging Research with Global Movements: The Impact Initiative and the Global Coalition Against Child Poverty' – explore the opportunities and challenges of engaging research with international movements focused on improving the lives of children.
+- 28 May 14:00-15:30 BST 'Engaging Research with Global Movements: The Impact Initiative and the Global Coalition Against Child Poverty' – exploring the opportunities and challenges of engaging research with international movements focused on improving the lives of children.
 To find out more about the event, please visit the event page.

-- 11 June 14:00-15:30 BST 'COVID-19: Thinking differently about education research impact' - an opportunity for you to hear from policy actors on how they are adapting their thinking on the types of impact that can be achieved in education in the context of COVID-19.
+- 11 June 14:00-15:30 BST 'COVID-19: Thinking differently about education research impact' - an opportunity to hear from policy actors on how they are adapting their thinking on the types of impact that can be achieved in education in the context of COVID-19.
 To find out more about the event, please visit the event page.
 To read the highlights from the discussion, visit this news page.

-- 25 June 14:00-15:30 BST 'Engaging marginalised communities in national policy formulation: Your World Research and Ethiopia’s national youth policy' - an opportunity to explore the opportunities and challenges of engaging children and youth and other communities with national policy formulation.
+- 25 June 14:00-15:30 BST 'Engaging marginalised communities in national policy formulation: Your World Research and Ethiopia’s national youth policy' - exploring the opportunities and challenges of engaging children and youth and other communities with national policy formulation.
 To find out more about the event, please visit the event page